RDycore/RDycore/docs/developer/ceed.md

 ```

 For the mesh shown above, the prognostic variables of the 2D SWE are saved in a strided PETSc Vec (`X`).
-The block size of `X` would be `3` corresponding to the following prognostic variables:
+The block size of `X` is `3` corresponding to the following prognostic variables:

 - Height (`h`),
 - Momentum in x-dir (`hu`), and